iorate/ublacklist/README.md

 To publish a blacklist as a subscription, place a blacklist file encoded in UTF-8 on a suitable HTTP(S) server, and publish the URL.
 Here is [an example](https://raw.githubusercontent.com/iorate/ublacklist-example-subscription/master/uBlacklist.txt) hosted on GitHub.

+In uBlacklist >=6.6.0 for Chrome, subscription URLs are available.
+To add a subscription with `name` and `url`, the following URL can be used as a shortcut: `https://iorate.github.io/ublacklist/subscribe?name={urlEncode(name)}&url={urlEncode(url)}`.
+Here is [an example](https://iorate.github.io/ublacklist/subscribe?name=Example&url=https%3A%2F%2Fraw.githubusercontent.com%2Fiorate%2Fublacklist-example-subscription%2Fmaster%2FuBlacklist.txt).

 ## For developers

 ### Build